Real estate investing: Financial risk

 By leveraging the purchase of an investment property, the required periodic payments to service the debt create an ongoing (and sometimes large) negative cash flow beginning from the time of purchase.
 This is sometimes referred to as the carry cost or "carry" of the investment.
 To be successful, real estate investors must manage their cash flows to create enough positive income from the property to at least offset the carry costs.

 In the United States, with the signing of the JOBS Act in April 2012 by President Obama, there was an easing on investment solicitations.
 A newer method of raising equity in smaller amounts is through real estate crowdfunding which can pool accredited and non-accredited investors together in a special purpose vehicle for all or part of the equity capital needed for the acquisition.
 Fundrise was the first company to crowdfund a real estate investment in the United States.

+In some markets, the term "no-go zone" has been adopted in property investment commentary to describe areas considered unsuitable for investment.
+In Australia, it has been used to identify specific suburbs considered high-risk due to factors such as oversupply, weak rental yields, and limited capital growth prospects, with annual reports identifying such suburbs attracting coverage in mainstream property media.
+In the United Kingdom, the term has been applied at a broader market level, with the Home Builders Federation branding London a "no-go zone for housing investment" in 2025, citing planning red tape, building safety regulatory delays, and affordability barriers as factors rendering many development schemes unviable.